playcanvas/developer.playcanvas.com/content/ru/user-manual/designer/settings.md

 The maximum texture size available for generated lightmap textures.

+## Batch Groups

+Here you can create and manage Batch Groups for the Project.
+You can assign [Model][7] components and [Element][8] components to Batch Groups and the engine will attempt to reduce draw calls by merging the mesh instances of objects in the same group together.
+See more on Batching [here][9].

 ## Loading Screen (Available for ORG users only)

 Here you can set the script that creates the loading screen of you application.
 To create a new loading screen script click *Create Default*.
 See more information about custom loading screens [here][6].

+## External Scripts

+Here you can specify the URLs of external scripts you would like to include in your application.
+These URLs are added as &lt;script&gt; tags in the main HTML page of the application before any other script is loaded.

+## Input

+Here you can enable or disable various input devices for your application.

+## Localization

+Here you can specify JSON Assets that contain localization data.
+Assets in this list will automatically be parsed for localization data when loaded.
+These are used to localized your Text Elements.

+You can click CREATE NEW ASSET to create a new localization asset.
+You can then add data to that asset for the desired locale.

+Read more about localization [here][11].

 ## Asset Tasks